 MLP did not follow this recommendation in the current financial year.
-In its meetings over the last few financial years and again in 2017, the Supervisory Board of MLP AG and, since September 21, 2017, the Supervisory Board of MLP SE has addressed the topic of setting a concrete target for the composition of the Supervisory Board, paying particular attention to diversity, and approved an expertise profile.
-The Supervisory Board has set itself the target that in the presence of candidates of equal professional and personal suitability, it would seek to fill at least 16.5 percent of the Supervisory Board positions with suitable female members.
-However, the Supervisory Board does not currently regard the setting of a specific time frame for the implementation of this objective to be appropriate, primarily due to the small number of members of the Supervisory Board as anchored in the Articles of Association.
-It is therefore also not yet possible to report on any specific implementation steps towards such objectives in the Corporate Governance Report.
-Nevertheless, as early as in the financial year 2015, the Supervisory Board presented a resolution proposal to the shareholders at the Annual General Meeting to approve the appointment of a woman to the Supervisory Board of the Company.
-The resolution was subsequently adopted and the target figure was thus achieved.
+In its meetings during previous financial years, the Supervisory Board at MLP SE addressed the topic of setting concrete targets for the composition of the Supervisory Board, paying particular attention to diversity, and approved a competency profile.
+The Supervisory Board has set itself the target that in the presence of candidates of equal professional and personal suitability, it would seek to fill at least 16.5% of the Supervisory Board positions with suitable female members.
+However, largely due to the low number of members that sit on the Supervisory Board as per the company's Articles of Association, the Supervisory Board does not currently consider it prudent to specify a concrete timetable for implementation of this objective.
+Therefore, it is currently also not possible to report on any concrete measures for the achievement of objectives in the corporate governance report.
+Nonetheless, the Supervisory Board once again presented a resolution proposal to the shareholders at the Annual General Meeting in 2018 to approve the appointment of a woman to the Supervisory Board.
+The resolution was subsequently adopted and the target figure was therefore achieved.

-At the same time, in the financial year 2018 - as in 2017 - MLP will thus deviate from this recommendation as the Supervisory Board has not set any concrete target figures but rather sees a subsequent appointment against the background of the candidate's respective qualification.
+At the same time, in the financial year 2020 - as in 2019 - MLP will thus deviate from this recommendation as the Supervisory Board has not set any concrete target figures, but rather sees a subsequent appointment against the background of the candidate's respective qualification.